wifisensing/PicoScenes-Manual/source/installation.rst

 Obtain PicoScenes MATLAB Toolbox Core (PMT-Core)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can **ONLY** git clone the toolbox from its git repo `PicoScenes MATLAB Toolbox Core <https://gitlab.com/wifisensing/PicoScenes-MATLAB-Toolbox-Core>`_.
+You can **ONLY** git clone the toolbox from its git repo `PicoScenes MATLAB Toolbox Core <https://gitlab.com/wifisensing/PicoScenes-MATLAB-Toolbox-Core>`_ with **--recursive** option.
 Never download directly.

 .. hint::
     Q: Why cannot download directly?

     A: PMT-Core embeds the `RXS-Parsing-Core <https://gitlab.com/wifisensing/rxs_parsing_core>`_ repo as a git submodule.
 The direct download excludes the submodule, so incomplete PMT-Core.

+    Q: Why --resursive?

+    A: git clone doesn't clone \& checkout its submodule by default.

 Install PicoScenes MATLAB Toolbox Core in MATLAB
 +++++++++++++++++++++++++++++++++++++++++++++++++++